-a) Densities and a mix of land uses which:
+- a) Densities and a mix of land uses which: - 1.
+Efficiently use land and resources;

 From the Department of

-Community Planning

-& Development

-- 1. Efficiently use land and resources; - 2.
-Are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion.
+2. Are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion.